-However, Connecticut's statutes and regulations for competitive foods apply regardless of when the foods and beverages will be distributed or consumed.
+Connecticut's statutes and regulations for competitive foods apply regardless of when the fundraiser foods and beverages will be distributed or consumed.
 If students deliver fundraiser orders and money to school and pick up the foods and beverages at school, the fundraiser is selling foods and beverages to students on school premises; it must comply with the state statutes and regulations for competitive foods.

-The CNS and state beverage statute apply to all fundraisers selling foods and beverages to students on school premises, regardless of when the foods and beverages are distributed or consumed.
-This includes products distributed on school premises in a precooked state (such as frozen cookie dough, frozen pies, frozen pizza, and frozen smoothies); and products distributed on school premises in bulk quantities, i.e., multiple servings per package (such as boxes or bags of candy bars, Girl Scout cookies, popcorn, tea bags, hot chocolate packets, and gourmet coffee).
-For example, students cannot order boxes of candy bars and bags of coffee from a fundraiser on school premises because candy does not comply with the CNS and hot chocolate does not comply with the state beverage statute, and ordering foods and beverages is not an event.
+The state beverage statute applies to all fundraisers selling beverages to students on school premises, regardless of when the beverages are distributed or consumed.
+This includes products distributed on school premises in bulk quantities (i.e., multiple servings per package), such as boxes or bags of gourmet coffee, hot chocolate packets, and tea bags.
+For example, students cannot order bags of coffee from a fundraiser on school premises because coffee does not comply with the state beverage statute.

-Noncompliant foods and beverages cannot be distributed to students on school premises unless the board of education or school governing authority has voted to allow food and beverage exemptions, and the foods and beverages are distributed to students after the school day or on the weekend, at the location of an event that meets the exemption criteria of the state HFC statute and state beverage statute.
-For more information, see "Food and Beverage Exemptions" on page 7 and "Noncompliant foods and beverages" on page 18.
+Noncompliant beverages cannot be distributed to students on school premises unless the board of education or school governing authority has voted to allow beverage exemptions, and the beverages are distributed to students after the school day or on the weekend at the location of an event that meets the exemption criteria of the state beverage statute.
+For more information, see "Beverage exemptions" on page 6 and "Noncompliant foods and beverages" on page 18.

-If a fundraiser distributes preordered foods to students on school premises during the school day, C.G.S.
+If a fundraiser distributes preordered compliant foods to students on school premises during the school day, C.G.S.
 Section 10-221p requires that low-fat dairy foods and fresh or dried fruit must be available for purchase when the fundraiser foods are distributed.
 If any CNPs are operating, fundraiser orders and distribution must comply with Sections 10-215b-1 and 10-215b-23 of the state competitive foods regulations.
 Section 10-215b-1 prohibits selling (including fundraiser orders) and giving (distributing) candy, coffee, tea, and soft drinks to students anywhere on school premises from 30 minutes before up through 30 minutes after the operation of any CNPs, including during and after the school day.
 Section 10-215b-23 requires that the fundraiser's income from all foods and for sold to students during this time must accrue to the nonprofit food service account.
-This includes the income from sales of tickets that students can exchange for foods and beverages.
+This includes the income from sales of tickets and coupons that students can exchange for foods and beverages.
 For more information, see "Coupons, tickets, and tokens" on page 14 and "Fundraiser catalogs and orders" on page 15.